Biden tries out for new role in Georgia: Party leader

 “Do you think Trump’s overall support will wane if he gets convicted in New York of the civil and/or criminal charges?” – Park Chapman, Saint Petersburg, Fla.

 [Ed. note: I think right now you have mainly two groups of folks who would qualify as Trump supporters.
 First, you have mainstream Republicans who, out of a mix of party loyalty and disdain for Democrats and the news media, don’t want to turn their back on their man.
 Then you have the core supporters who actually believe in Trump as a man and the leader of the movement and then you have the real true believers.
 Our latest Fox News poll showed 47 percent of voters approved of the job Trump is doing as president -- which matches his share of the national vote.
 Then you see that 36 percent of voters support Trump’s efforts to overturn the election results.
 I think that works as a good starting place for the total universe of Trump supporters.
 It doesn’t include that 10 percent or so who were situational Trump supporters but catches the core adherents.
 It’s also the same as the percentage who support a Trump 2024 run.
 Then you have the next rung up the Trump ladder: The 22 percent who say that history will remember Trump as one of the greatest presidents in American history.
 I think that what happens to Trump and what Trump tries post-presidency will have an effect on the 47 percent and the 36 percent.
 But for the 22 percent that has really given themselves completely to Trump, I can’t imagine how a prosecution by a Democratic district attorney in New York would do anything but deepen their commitment.
 I would say Trump’s bigger challenge with that 22 percent is going to be finding ways to feed them.
 A prosecution would give him a platform, attention and a new fundraising vehicle.
 How will he keep these folks engaged, though, when he’s not in the game anymore?
-The threat of a 2024 candidacy would work, but that would not alienate many outside of the 22q percent, it would be hard to maintain for three years.]
+The threat of a 2024 candidacy would work, but that would not alienate many outside of the 22 percent, it would be hard to maintain for three years.]

 Share your color commentary: Email us at HALFTIMEREPORT@FOXNEWS.COM and please make sure to include your name and hometown.